 Ireland’s Ancient East

-We are now getting excited about Failte Irelands new plan for the south east called Irelands Ancient East which will rolled out with the same ambition and same scale as Wild Atlantic Way which will turn the south east into a touring trail.
+The excitement surrounding Fáilte Ireland’s new label for the South-East, known as Ireland’s Ancient East, rolls out with the same ambition and scale as the Wild Atlantic Way which will turn the South-East into a touring trail.
 This will build on the abundance of our cultural and heritage attractions that we have to offer.

 This will be like travelling through history while the aim is to offer tourists an amazing journey while enjoying the roaming landscapes and the ancient castles that they will find along their way.
 The Ancient East has over 5000 years or medieval history compacted all in a small area.